Thorame-Haute: Villages and localities

 Street names in Thorame-Haute correspond to those listed in the mid-19th century cadastral register, which primarily referred to local districts such as Saint-Pierre, Saint-Julien, Rastellone, Subret, and Peyran.
-The area known as Riou, located to the north and above the historical centre, developed during the 17th century to accommodate population growth.
-It is named after the river that flows through it and features structured streets and two fountains, forming a distinct "village within the village."
+The area known as Riou, located north of and above the historical center, developed during the 17th century to accommodate population growth.
+Named after the river that flows through it, Riou features organized streets and two fountains, forming a distinct “village within the village.”

 Roads

 The chief town lies at the intersection of several regional roads: the D955, which serves the Middle Verdon valley; the D908, connecting the Vaïre valley and the Upper Verdon; and the D2, which leads to Saint-André-les-Alpes via Thorame-Basse and the Issole valley.

 Thorame-Haute also has the only railway station in the Upper Verdon.
 The station is part of the line connecting Digne-les-Bains to Nice.
 The route includes the longest tunnel on the line, linking the Verdon and Vaïre valleys.